MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

 - Completed the [onboarding process](#onboard-your-tenant-for-remote-networks) for remote networks
 - The preview requires a Microsoft Entra ID P1 license.
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
 - To use the Microsoft 365 traffic forwarding profile, a Microsoft 365 E3 license is recommended.
-- Review the valid configurations for setting up remote networks here - [Global Secure Access remote network configurations](reference-remote-network-configurations.md)

-### Known limitations

-- At this time, the number of remote networks per tenant is limited to 10, and the number of device links per remote network is limited to four.
 - Customer premises equipment (CPE) devices must support the following protocols:
     - Internet Protocol Security (IPSec)
     - Internet Key Exchange Version 2 (IKEv2)
     - Border Gateway Protocol (BGP)
+- Remote network connectivity solution uses *RouteBased* VPN configuration with *any-to-any* (wildcard or 0.0.0.0/0) traffic selectors.
-- Remote network connectivity solution uses *RouteBased* and *Responder* modes.
+- Remote network connectivity solution uses *Responder* modes.
+So, your device must initiate the connection.
+- Review the valid configurations for setting up remote networks here - [Global Secure Access remote network configurations](reference-remote-network-configurations.md)

+### Known limitations

+- At this time, the number of remote networks per tenant is limited to 10, and the number of device links per remote network is limited to four.
 - Microsoft 365 traffic can be accessed through remote network connectivity without the Global Secure Access Client; however the Conditional Access policy isn't enforced.
 In other words, Conditional Access policies for the Global Secure Access Microsoft 365 traffic are only enforced when a user has the Global Secure Access Client.
+- For Entra Private Access, you must use Global Secure Access Client.
+Remote network connectivity only supports Entra Internet Access.

 ## Onboard your tenant for remote networks